alexteeter/PowerPoll/README.md

 ### Download
 The latest release can be found [here](https://github.com/alexteeter/PowerPoll/releases).
-After installing Python, extract the PowerPoll files into any directory of your choosing (making a separate directory for each year will make the output files much simpler to sift through).
+After installing Python, extract the PowerPoll files into any directory of your choosing.
+The script will make seperate directories for each season (so long as you update the properties file!).

 Then, run *install.bat*, this installs the python libraries needed for operation.
 This only needs to run once.
 ### Important